ilg-physics-ucsb/physics6-manual/6CL/lab4.md

 The nice thing about density thickness is that it combines linearly.
 That means if you had a material with density thickness 300 $\rm mg/cm^2$, and another with 100 $\rm mg/cm^2$, and you stacked them on top of each other, the total density thickness would be 400 $\rm mg/cm^2$.
 :::

-Gamma radiation is part of the electromagnetic spectrum, and of all known forms of energy in the universe, it has the highest energy.
+Gamma radiation is part of the electromagnetic spectrum, and of all known forms of energy in the universe, it is of the highest energy.
 Because of this high energy, gamma ray absorption by matter is significantly lower than for beta or alpha particles. **In this lab you will subtract the background count from each run.** This is because there is not enough lead to stop all of the gamma rays from the Co-60 source and thereby reduce the count rate to the background level.